emvolz/treedater/README.md

 `treedater` uses heuristic search to optimise the TMRCAs of a phylogeny and the substitution rate.
 An uncorrelated relaxed molecular clock accounts for rate variation between lineages of the phylogeny which is parameterised using a Gamma-Poisson mixture model.

-To cite: A paper is submitted and in revision.
-Please cite
+To cite:
 * E.M.
 Volz and Frost, S.D.W.
 (2017) Scalable relaxed clock phylogenetic dating.
-In revision.
+Virus Evolution.

 ## basic usage